Foreign direct investment in Kosovo: Investments in Kosovo

 During the 90s, Kosovo benefited from global trends towards steady increase of investment.
 This growth has been significantly more stable and sustainable compared to other financial instruments (capital flows) in developing countries such as the international financial market, intergovernmental loans, bank loans, government funds and investment portfolios.
-FDI in developing countries increased from about $1 billion in 1990 to about $12 billion USD in 1998.
+FDI in developing countries increased from about $1 billion in 1990 to about US$12 billion in 1998.

 From the table above, it is clear that the biggest beneficiaries of the net flow of FDI are Latin America, Asia Pacific, North America, Central and Eastern Europe, and Africa.
 The negative FDI is only in Western Europe which invests more in other regions rather than accepting investments.
 Generally it can be concluded that 92% of investment originating from developed countries and 72% of them come back again in these countries.

 Impact of foreign investments in Kosovo

 On the other hand, taking into consideration the favorable business climate, stable macroeconomic environment and the excellent opportunities across different business sectors, Kosovo, even though at a very slow pace, is increasingly becoming a very attractive place for doing business.
 As result, the interest of foreign investors has been increasing steadily during the past years and with it the inflow of FDI.
 Kosovo has so far attracted over 1 billion Euro of FDI.
 Apart from investment pioneers such as the Raiffeisen Bank and Procredit, which entered the Kosovar market at the beginning of the transition phase, there are many other foreign companies engaged in a wide range of business sectors.
 According to the Business Registry data, there are over 2,000 companies of foreign and mixed ownership that have already used the opportunity to invest in Kosovo.
-The large amount of foreign companies operating in Kosovo is a living proof of the opportunities and benefits that the country offers, and also represents a base of quality products and a sufficient service-providing community.
+The large number of foreign companies operating in Kosovo is a living proof of the opportunities and benefits that the country offers, and also represents a base of quality products and a sufficient service-providing community.

 Even though it is a developing country, it seems that Kosovo surprisingly does have large number of investors and foreign businessmen.
 According to Investment Promotion Agency which operates under the Ministry of Trade and Industry, shows that in Kosovo are registered 3906 foreign investors.
 The majority of these investors are individuals who have their own companies in the respective countries and have started their branches in Kosovo.

 From Switzerland, there are 112 investors focused mostly in the cities of Pristina, Peja, Gjakova, Suva Reka, Ferizaj and others.
 Though the number of investors is surprising, even more impressive is the employment generated by these investors.
 While some investors are employing people in thousands, others are hiring in lower numbers.
 Among foreign companies who have invested in Kosovo, the highest number of employees work in Feronikel in Drenas with 1,000 persons.